All Episodes

 Trump 43, Hillary 35.

-That's going to send them to the asylum.
+They can't, that's going to send them to the asylum.

-They can't imagine a guy like Trump.
+They can't imagine a guy like Trump, people preferring a guy like Trump dealing with guns.

-People preferring a guy like Trump dealing with guns, they believe that a majority of Americans want to get rid of the Second Amendment.
+They believe that a majority of Americans want to get rid of the Second Amendment.

-They lie to themselves about and they easily do it about American public opinion and terrorism and national security.
+They lie to themselves about, and they easily do it about American public opinion and terrorism and national security.

 Trump 44, Hillary 39, and that's the closest she gets to him in any of these internals.